 - Macrophages in the walls of the pulmonary alveoli (alveolar macrophages)

 - Macrophages of the placenta (Hofbauer cells)

-- Special macrophages of the lymphatic tissue in the germinal centres or the pulp of the spleen and lymph nodes
+- Special macrophages of the lymphatic tissue in the germinal centers or pulp of the spleen and lymph nodes

-- Macrophages of the vitreous body of the eye (hyalocytes).
+- Macrophages of the vitreous humor of the eye (hyalocytes).

-Purely descriptively, macrophages can also be named after the phagocyted material:
+Purely descriptively, macrophages may also be named after the phagocytized material:

-- Foreign body storing macrophages (giant foreign body cells, giant Touton cells)
+- Foreign body-storing macrophages (foreign body giant cells, Touton giant cells)

 General informationThis section has been translated automatically.

 Macrophages recognize and phagocytize as antigen-presenting cells (APCs), in different ways foreign materials or pathologically modified endogenous proteins, glycoproteins, lipids.
 After these have been (if possible) intracellularly comminuted and processed, they can be presented to other immune cells together with MHC-I or MHC-II complexes.
 These immune cells activated in this way release a different cytokine pattern(TH1 cytokines, Th2 cytokines) depending on the antigen, whereby further inflammatory cells are recruited from the blood stream.
 These in turn now return a signal to the macrophages to destroy the previously phagocyted material.
 In contrast to dendritic cells (DCs), which also present antigens, activated macrophages have only a limited ability to activate naive T cells (i.e. cells that have not yet come into contact with an antigen) (see below on antigen presentation).